maiertech/coding-blog/content/notes/css/flexbox.md

 The `:nth-of-type()` selector always applies to the sequence in which flex-items appear in the source code.
 Applying `order` does not change this.

+`flex-wrap` default is `nowrap`.
+Set `flex-wrap` to `wrap` to create new lines.
+Lines are parallel to the main axis.

+When elements wrap parallel to the main axis, `align-items` applies to each line.
+When `flex-wrap` is set to `wrap-reverse`, `align-items` reverses too, even if nothing wraps.
+Everything we hav learnt before applies to every wrapped line!

+About shrinking: wrap first, then shrink.

+`justify-content` matters in the same way as for non wrapping elements.
+If there are non-growing flex items on a line without any growing items, then it matters.